- Guaranteed for 2 full months

 In macro photography, a sharp image of a tiny object requires the lens to be positioned much closer still, with the lens moved even further out than for normal photography.

-As far as my investigations go, just about all compact digicams and most dSLRs have a selectable macro mode.
-In some cameras you can select macro mode via an external control, while in others you must access the viewfinder menu.
+Just about all compact cameras and some DSLRs have a selectable macro mode.
+In some cameras you can select the macro mode via an external control, while in others you must select it in the internal menu.

 Think about it: no extra lenses, no macro tubes or bellows, no special lenses.
 What a wonderful world in which to shoot macro!

-Engage macro mode on a digicam and the system adjusts the lens elements to re-arrange them into an array that best suits close focusing.
+Engage macro mode on a digital camera, and the system adjusts the lens elements to re-arrange them into an array that best suits close focusing.
 Quite a feat, as even simple camera lenses have a surprising number of lens elements to juggle.

 Why is this so important?